What is Permaculture?

 Yes.
 You need to ensure that you are covered for damage to yourself (accidents, illness and medical expenses) and damage to ourselves and our property (civil liabilities towards third parties).
 You are responsible for your own medical expenses, repatriation should it come to it, and for any damage that you cause.

-Check that your ordinary travel insurance will cover you whilst you are volunteering.
+Check that your ordinary travel insurance will cover you whilst you are engaging in farm activities.
 Some won’t.

 WWOOF Portugal suggest OV Europa or World Nomads, who both offer policies designed specially for those doing volunteer work.
 As always check the small print.
 We’ve never used either company, but if WWOOF are suggesting them then we think they’re probably worth checking out.

-Please ensure that you know how the Portuguese healthcare system works for travellers of your nationality and can provide the correct paperwork in an emergency.
+Please ensure that you know how the Portuguese healthcare system works for travelers of your nationality and can provide the correct paperwork in an emergency.
 Not all European countries have a reciprocal agreement.
-We won’t pay your medical bills if you don’t get this right.
+We won’t pay your medical bills if you don’t get this right!

 We ask all volunteers to supply us with a copy of their passport and emergency contact numbers on arrival.
 It’s also a sensible idea to ensure that copies of insurance policies and any other paperwork are easy for us to find in an emergency.